acl-org/acl-2023/_pages/calls/Main Conference Papers.md

 ## Paper Submission Information

+### Paper Submission and Templates
+Submission is electronic, using the Softconf START conference management system.
+Both long and short papers must follow the EMNLP 2022 two-column format, using the supplied official style files.
+The templates can be downloaded in [Style Files and Formatting](/calls/style-and-formatting/).
+ **Please do not modify these style files, nor should you use templates designed for other conferences.
+Submissions that do not conform to the required styles, including paper size, margin width, and font size restrictions, will be rejected without review.**

+#### Verification

+To guarantee conformance to publication standards, we will be using the ACL Pubcheck tool (https://github.com/acl-org/aclpubcheck).
+The PDFs of camera-ready papers must be run through this tool prior to their final submission, and we recommend its use also at submission time.

 ### Long Papers

 Long paper submissions must describe substantial, original, completed and unpublished work.
 Wherever appropriate, concrete evaluation and analysis should be included.
 Review forms will be made available prior to the deadlines.
 Long papers may consist of up to 8 pages of content, plus unlimited pages for references and appendix; final versions of long papers will be given one additional page of content (up to 9 pages) so that reviewers’ comments can be taken into account.